physicsturtle/physicsturtle_old/physics.md

 <!--- <a class="page-link" href="/hs-physics-II/">Physics II </a> - In progress --->

 ## Undergraduate Physics
 The undergraduate physics education aims to explose the student to a wide variety of physics topics so that they will be able to determine an area of interest should they decide to pursue research in the future.
 I consider all courses in the "General Physics", "Classical Mechanics", "Electromagnetism", "Thermal Physics", and "Quantum Mechanics" essential for every physics student.
-Additionally, no matter your area of current research, in addition to the relevant course/s in that area, I also consider taking around 2 or 3 of the special topics courses essential for breadth of a student's education.
+Additionally, no matter your area of current research, in addition to the relevant course/s in that area, I also consider taking around 2 or 3 of the special topics courses a good idea for breadth.

 ### General Physics/Surveys of Physics
 <a class="page-link" href="/physics-I/">Physics I - Elasticity, Fluids, Thermodynamics, Oscillations, Acoustics </a> - In progress